• Home

 A place to meander

-Antibes amble
+Antibes Amble

 If you amble in the afternoon, you’ll discover exquisite patisseries, colourful boutiques and a spectacular chocolatier where one room is built out of chocolate … even the walls!
 Stop in at Choopy’s to sample the delicious cupcakes Julie and Victor bake in their cosy coffee shop.
 Pop into the popular Antibes Books and say hello to Fenella for me!

-Look for two of my favourite Antibes spots
+Look for Two of My Favourite Antibes Spots

-La Chapelle de Saint-Bernardin – As are many other buildings here, this 16th Century chapel is built on Roman ruins.
+As are many other buildings here, this 16th Century chapel is built on Roman ruins.
 The doors breathed history to me as I often pressed my fingertips to the rich wood.
 The year 1581 is carved into them.
 After suffering a terrible plague, the survivors had these doors carved to give thanks to God for its end.

-Place du Safranier – In the heart of the old town is this free commune that keeps ancient fêtes and traditions alive.
+In the heart of the old town is this free commune that keeps ancient fêtes and traditions alive.
 Here, Nikos Kazantzakis wrote Zorba the Greek (he lived at no. 8 rue du Bas-Castellet).
 Pause at the simple stone bench in the quiet spot dedicated to him.

 One day in Antibes, Zorba the Greek bench